Vehrik/FarOut/Characters/3-Traits.md

     and 1-Handed Weapons.

     Gaining more than 1 Hand allows for a larger variety of weapon combinations.
     Despite there name, Hands do not have to be actual hands.
-Like all Traits, the details of their aesthetics is between you and your table-mates.
+Like all Mutations, the details of their aesthetics is between you and your table-mates.
 As always, the Creature needs to account for the Momentum of the Weapons he is holding with any Hand.